Placement Prep

-• Continue the process until the number becomes 0.
+• Repeat on the quotient until n becomes 0.

 public static void main(String[] args) {